davidrg/ckwin/README.md

 are not intended to affect other platforms, make sure they're ifdef'd for either OS2 (OS/2+Windows) or NT (Windows only).

-Files matching starting with ck[on]*.* can be safely modified as they are only used by the OS/2 and Windows targets.
+Files matching `ck[on]*.*` can be safely modified as they are only used by the OS/2 and Windows targets.

 History
 -------